Outdoor retailers boycott Utah over public land policies

 Among the other companies refusing to attend are Salt Lake City-based portable lighting company Power Practical, textile maker Polartec, Denver-based raft maker Kokopelli Packraft and shoe company Bedrock Sandals.

-However, OIA insists the number of companies that have voiced support for attending Outdoor Retailer have far outweighed those who plan to stay away.
+However, Outdoor Retailer insists the number of companies that have voiced support for attending the event have far outweighed those who plan to stay away.

 "We respect that brands have to make decisions that reflect their values.
 However, in the last 48 hours, the expression of support for the show from exhibitors, large, medium and small, have far outweighed those choosing not to participate," Outdoor Retailer show director Marisa Nicholson said in a statement.